bicciatolab/FIERCE/README.md

 On a Linux system, a working Anaconda environment for `FIERCE` can be set exploiting two different strategies:

-1- Generating the `FIERCE` environment from a .yml file
+1- Creating the `FIERCE` environment from a .yml file

-   According to this installation procedure, a provided pre-configured working environment can be downloaded from your terminal using the command
+   According to this installation procedure, a pre-configured working environment can be downloaded on your terminal using the command

   ```bash
   wget https://github.com/bicciatolab/FIERCE/blob/main/docs/FIERCE.yml